Ask The Experts Blog

-A Warning to Private Companies About Obtaining and Maintaining ASC 842 Compliance
+A Warning to Private Companies About Maintaining ASC 842 Compliance

-A Warning to Private Companies About Obtaining and Maintaining ASC 842 Compliance
+A Warning to Private Companies About Maintaining ASC 842 Compliance

-With less than six months away to comply with ASC 842, there is a warning to be shared with private companies.
-These companies need to prepare now and understand the pitfalls that can hinder them throughout the life of their compliance journey.
+With less than six months to comply with ASC 842, a warning must be shared with private companies.
+These companies need to prepare now and understand the pitfalls that can hinder them throughout their compliance journey.
 The deadline to implement ASC 842 for private calendar year-end companies is January 1, 2022.
 Non-calendar companies follow at the start of their respective fiscal years.

-Implementing the new leasing standard takes a lot of time and resources, so it’s best to start many months in advance.
+Implementing the new leasing standard takes time and resources, so starting many months in advance is best.
 Some companies may have procurement departments that handle and store all leases, while others obtain and store documents within various departments.
-Operating leases for real estate, vehicles, IT equipment, heavy machinery, and manufacturing equipment now must be accounted for on the balance sheet.
-Companies may not even be aware that inside their service contracts, such as one for IT services, a lease is embedded for the use of routers or fiber optic cables.
+Operating leases for real estate, vehicles, IT equipment, heavy machinery, and manufacturing equipment must now be accounted for on the balance sheet.
+Companies may need to be aware that inside their service contracts, such as one for IT services, a lease is embedded for routers or fiber optic cables.

-It takes time for companies to find all their leases and the documents associated with them, especially when they are housed within different departments.
-Many departments have been accustomed to leasing assets with very little impact on or involvement from other internal groups.
-Because old accounting rules did not require operating leases to be capitalized, a large portion of leases were approved based on expense budgets in a decentralized process, and records were simply kept by each department.
+It takes time for companies to find all their leases and the associated documents, mainly when housed within different departments.
+Many departments have been accustomed to leasing assets with little impact on or involvement from other internal groups.
+Because old accounting rules did not require operating leases to be capitalized, many leases were approved based on expense budgets in a decentralized process, and each department kept records.

 Elect a Project Lead